bps-github7/Class_Generator/documentation/inline_specification.md

 In all cases:

-* ':' colons seperates classname, attributes, methods and optional arguments.
+* `:` colons seperates classname, attributes, methods and optional arguments.

-* ',' commas seperates the members of an individual files' fields.
+* `,` commas seperates the members of an individual files' fields.

-* '/' forward slashes in all cases reperesents the borders between one file to the next in a inline describing more than one file- Seperates the different 'families' of members: delimiting one files attributes, methods or options from the next files' attributes, methods or options.
+* `/` forward slashes in all cases reperesents the borders between one file to the next in a inline describing more than one file- Seperates the different 'families' of members: delimiting one files attributes, methods or options from the next files' attributes, methods or options.

-* '>' a rightwards-angle-bracket denotes an inheritance relationship between the first operand and the second.
+* `>` a rightwards-angle-bracket denotes an inheritance relationship between the first operand and the second.
 For example, in `ClassA > ClassB`
         ClassB is ClassA's descendent and inherits its attributes and methods.
 In the context of packaging inlines, `package1 > package2` means that package2 is contained by package1

-* '<p:()>' this packaging syntax this is how we differentiate file inlines from packaging inlines. learn about the packaging inline [here](##Packaging-Inline-Syntax)
+* `<p:()>` this packaging syntax this is how we differentiate file inlines from packaging inlines. learn about the packaging inline [here](##Packaging-Inline-Syntax)

 # Extensions
 You can elaborate your inline by providing parent and package with an 'extension'